Roberto Sirvent, JD, PhD

 Roberto Sirvent, JD, PhD, is a political theorist who studies race, law, and social movements.
 He also works at the intersection of ethics, philosophy of religion, and science and technology studies (STS).
 Roberto's research considers how Marxist, psychoanalytic, and anarchist frameworks can inform debates in bioethics, public health, and environmental justice.
 Central to his scholarly interests are the ways that colonialism, imperialism, and US militarism fuel various health injustices and ecological crises around the globe.
 Roberto is especially interested in helping bioethics professionals find creative ways to engage the theoretical work of disability justice advocates, queer and trans liberation movements, Black Studies scholars, mutual aid networks, and anti-colonial revolutionary struggles.

 Roberto received an MA from Johns Hopkins University, a JD from the University of Maryland School of Law, and a PhD from the London School of Theology (UK).
-Before joining Harvard Medical School, Roberto taught ethics and Latinx studies at Yale, where he also served as an Affiliate Scholar at the school's Interdisciplinary Center for Bioethics and Founding Director of the Race, Bioethics, and Public Health Project.
+Before joining Harvard Medical School, Roberto taught ethics, American Studies, and Latinx studies at Yale, where he also served as an Affiliate Scholar at the school's Interdisciplinary Center for Bioethics and Founding Director of the Race, Bioethics, and Public Health Project.
 In addition to Yale, he has taught at Barnard College, Pomona College, Scripps College, and Hope International University (HIU).
 At HIU, Roberto served as Professor of Political and Social Ethics, Chair of the Social Sciences Department, and Director of the Center for Public Leadership.